yeswehack/ywh2bugtracker/README.md

     * project: project slug which have the issue on it.
 - optional keys:
     * issuetype (default 'Task'): type of the issue, by default we consider 'Task', but it could have an other name (depend of jira language installation).
-    * verify: (true by default) SSL verification is enable or not
+    * verify (default true): SSL verify is activate or not.
 - secret keys:
     * password: password for the user login set for jira server.